-It's an inevitable occurrence; at some point, you'll have a bonafide need for something new in your life that you won't be able to comfortably afford.
-Whether it's a new car, new health insurance, or expenses for a new home or baby, it often won't be enough to cut back and cross your fingers; this is where the art of budget hacking comes in handy.
+It's an inevitable occurrence; at some point, you'll have a bonafide need for something new in your life that you won't be able to comfortably afford without depleting your entire emergency fund.
+Whether it's a new car, new health insurance, or expenses for a new home, it often won't be enough to cut back and cross your fingers; this is where the art of “budget hacking” comes in handy.

-I've successfully completed budget hacking twice before.
-Once when I was twenty seven and needed to find room in my budget for a car payment (my parental hand-me-down had died and I was in need of something reliable to get to and from work) and a second time over a year and a half later and wanted to work full-time for myself but needed to shell out for health insurance.
+I've successfully done budget hacking twice before.
+Once when I was twenty-seven and needed to find room in my budget for a car payment (my parental hand-me-down had died and I was in need of something reliable to get to and from work) and a second time over a year and a half later and wanted to become my own boss, but needed to shell out for health insurance.

 I call it “budget hacking” because you're trying to find fresh and clever ways to reduce your monthly expenses to accommodate for something new.
 It's super unenjoyable to have to increase the amount you're paying each month for the “must haves” while cutting back on the fun stuff and financial goals, which is why it is important to save on the mandatory things where we can!

-There are primarily two different ways to find room in your budget for new expenses:
+There are two different ways to find room in your budget for new expenses:

-How to Find More Money in Your Budget Every Month
+How to Find Money in Your Budget Every Month

 Method #1 – Study Your Expenses and Reduce in the Biggest Areas